WM-MoE: Weather-aware Multi-scale Mixture-of-Experts for Blind Adverse Weather Removal: Proposed Approach -- WM-MoE

 \subsection{Weather-aware Router}

-Further, we want to explore the learned routing rules for new insight.
-We think in ideal conditions, experts will automatically split into different groups with each one proficient in dealing with specific weather condition with the help of router for its selective and dynamic token routing mechanism.
+In ideal conditions, experts will form different groups automatically with each one proficient in dealing with specific weather conditions with the help of a router with dynamic tokens routing mechanism.

-To verify the hypothesis, we add all weights of tokens from images with different weather type as routing scores.
-If the hypothesis is right, specific expert groups will have higher scores in certain weather type.

-However, we don't observe this phenomenon.
-The routing scores have no obvious difference for diverse weather type.
+To verify the hypothesis, we calculate the routing scores $s_{i, w}$ by averaging the output weights of the router for each token from images with different weather types, where $i$ is the ID of experts, $w$ is the weather type including rain, haze, and snow.
+To compare $s_{i, w}$ of different weather more clearly, we present the histogram of normalized routing scores $s^{norm}_{i, w} = s_{i, w} - \Sigma_{w} s_{i, w}$ in Fig.\ref{fig:hist} (a).
+If the hypothesis is right, the variance of $s^{norm}_{i, w}$ will be large.
+However, we observe normalized routing score almost tends to zero for all weather, which means there is no preference for the router to deal with different weather.
+We also visualize the t-SNE of the router's weights for different weather in Fig.\ref{fig:tsne} (a), which also matches the above conclusion because the t-SNE features are mixed together.

 So we rethink the router designed in naive MoE.
-We find in fact it's hard for the original router to select the tokens according to the weather condition.
+We find in fact it's hard for the original router to select tokens according to weather conditions.
 The essence of the routing mechanism is to complete the pattern matching and clustering of tokens for each expert.
-In high-level tasks, different tokens contain abstract semantic/category information with high similarity\cite{riquelme2021cv-moe-vit}, resulting in easier clustering.
-But in the multiple weather removal task, the content information of patch embedding is coupled with the weather information, making router difficult to select specific experts according to the content or weather information.
+In high-level tasks, different tokens contain abstract semantic features with high similarity~\cite{riquelme2021cv-moe-vit}, resulting in easier clustering.
+But in the blind weather removal task, the content and weather feature of patch embedding are coupled, making router difficult to select specific experts according to the content or weather information, which limits the assignment flexibility.

-In view of the limitation of current router, we propose a novel Weather-aware Router to explicitly make use of the weather information as an auxiliary basis.
-We realize this by introducing an additional classification branch based on ViT\cite{dosovitskiy2020vit}.
-In the training stage, we conduct weather classification supervised learning to learn weather representation.
-The output tokens of ViT are aggregated by Global Averaging Pooling(GAP) and then pass through MLP to get the prediction.
-In this way, each token embedding contains the weather information.
+We analyze this is because the original router is hard to select tokens according to weather conditions due to the coupled content and weather features (details in supplementary material).
+In view of the current router's drawback, we propose a Weather-aware Router to explicitly make use of the weather feature.
+In the training stage, we employ Weather Guidance Fine-grained Contrastive Learning to learn token-level weather features as the weather representation learning branch, which will be introduced in the next section.

-To simulate the uncertainty of mixture weather, we propose the Random Label strategy to learn more robust weather feature.
-We assign a certain id for images with single weather, and choose random id for each image with mixuture weather in each training epoch.
-The Random Label strategy reduces the confidence of the classifier when dealing with mixture weather.